-SysIOVec enif ioq peek(ErlNifIOQueue q, int iovlen)
+SysIOVec enif_ioq_peek(ErlNifIOQueue q, int iovlen)

 Get the I/O queue as a pointer to an array of SysIOVecs.
 It also returns the number of elements in iovlen.
-This is the only way to get data out of the queue.

 Nothing is removed from the queue by this function, that must be done with enif_ioq_deq.